 Exchange programs are among the most affordable because students pay regular UT tuition, a $500 administrative fee, plus the cost of living in country.
 Your grades are computed into your official UT-Austin GPA, just as they would be for grades earned on campus.
-UT has more than 120 exchange partners around the world, so your options are limitless.
+UT has more than 130 exchange partners around the world, so your options are limitless.
 You can study alongside local and international students in courses that count toward your major, minor or certificate program requirements.
-Just like Texas Global offers special support to exchange students at UT, as an exchange student at a foreign university, you can take advantage of student buddy or partnership programs to help you make friends and participate in cultural excursions so you can see and experience as much as you want.
-Explore semester exchange programs, hone your search by country, area of study, semester and get the details about each exchange program in the search engine.

 Affiliated semester programs are those coordinated by our partners around the world as part of our effort to provide a greater variety of programs to UT students.
 Students pay a comprehensive program fee to the affiliate and a $600 administrative fee to UT Austin.
-Each Affiliated program is different; some including service learning components, internship options, courses in English and various scholarships and payment plans.
+Each Affiliated program is different; some include service-learning components, internship options, courses in English and various scholarships and payment plans.
 Students with advanced language skills may take university courses at an associated university with students from the host country.
-Check out the possibilities on our Program Search Engine, attend an information session and talk to a Program Coordinator about what program would be best for you.

 If you're interested in conducting in-depth research abroad or designing your own study abroad semester experience, there's a special registration category for you: Independent Study and Research (ISR).
 Independent Study and Research students are subject to special requirements for registration, credit, costs and more.
 This status is non-credit bearing.
-Students registered in this category are not eligible for federal, state or institutional loans processed by the UT Office of Financial Aid.
-ISR registration cost to UT Austin is $600 per semester.
+Students registered in this category are not eligible for federal, state or institutional loans processed by the UT Office of Scholarships and Financial Aid.
+ISR registration cost is $600 per semester.

 If you want to participate in a program not offered by UT or one of our partners, you must follow these requirements for credit and program evaluation: